ktbg/connoisseur/README.md

 - Random selection of public domain works rendered on page load
 - Allow users to search by keyword or phrase
-- Render works in the public domain from the selected department on the page with artist and year visible
+- Render works in the public domain from the selected search keyword or phrase on the page with artist and year visible

 #### PostMVP